openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 **LibreOffice in openSUSE**

 Mladek notes several advantages of LibreOffice in openSUSE; one of them being a huge group
-      of LibreOffice Developers inside openSUSE benefiting from the suite™s faster development model and no need of any copyright assignment.
+      of LibreOffice Developers inside openSUSE benefiting from the suiteâ€™s faster development model and no need of any copyright assignment.
 Another advantage he mentions is the use of the [openSUSE Build Service](https://build.opensuse.org/), which helps to keep the packages up-to-date and compatible for older distributions.
 And finally, openSUSE is the